marcglasberg/assorted_layout_widgets/README.md

 ### Route Visibility

-When route that contain widget `KeepTallest` becomes inactive (e.g. another route is pushed on top), `KeepTallest` immediately snaps to the child's natural height without animation or delay, regardless of all other parameters.
+When the route that contains `KeepTallest` becomes inactive (e.g. another route is pushed on top), `KeepTallest` immediately snaps to the child's natural height without animation or delay, regardless of all other parameters.
 This is detected via `TickerMode`.
 When the user pops back, the layout is already correct, with no stale extra space or